Muslim and Jewish leaders stand together in solidarity at Auschwitz | DW | 24.01.2020

 Prominent representatives of the Muslim faith from over 20 nations, however, were not alone in their pilgrimage to the camp.
 They walked through Auschwitz's infamous gate — with its haunting slogan "Arbeit macht frei," or "Work sets you free" — shoulder to shoulder with the entire leadership of the American Jewish Committee (AJC), an organization that's had this meeting of spiritual leaders at the top of its agenda for the past two decades.

-Dr. Mohammad Abdulkarim Al-Issa (L), Secretary General of the Muslim World League and American Jewish Committee (AJC) CEO David Harris (R) speak next to the memorial monument in the former German Nazi death camp Auschwitz-Birkenau.
+Dr. Mohammad Abdulkarim Al-Issa (L), secretary-general of the Muslim World League and American Jewish Committee (AJC) CEO David Harris (R) speak at Auschwitz-Birkenau.

 Harris hand-in-hand with Al Issa